What every parent should know about Crying It Out (before trying it out ...)

 who can decide what is best for your baby.
 As long as you

-have considered the safety guidelines, having your baby cry to
+have considered the safety guidelines, accepting a few tears from your baby (this is different from full on crying it out) to

 your choice.